All criminal records are open to the public. You may visit the Pennsylvania Unified Judicial System website by going to http://ujsportal.pacourts.us

 .
 The Pennsylvania Judiciary Web Portal provides the public with free access to various aspects of court information, including appellate courts, common pleas courts and magisterial district court docket sheets; common pleas courts and magisterial district court calendars; state and local rules of court; and PAePay.

-In addition to the public information available on this site, specialized eServices are available to users with a secure login.
+In addition to the public information available on this site, specialized eServices (including PACFile) are available to users with a secure login.
 These include secure docket sheets for the three levels of court; secure court calendars for common pleas courts and magisterial district courts; statewide warrants; and attorney registration.
 Approval for certain secure services must be granted by a county clerk of court or district court administrator.

 - Two public computers are available in the Clerk of Courts Office for researching and viewing criminal records dating back to 1986.

 - Any criminal matters that had a balance in 1986 are also included.